E137299/11.3-Zoo/README.md

 Furthermore, since the concrete child class actually inherits the method from its abstract parent class, the child class MUST implement it (otherwise our code will not compile).
 Therefore, at runtime our child class is **guranteed** to have behavior associated with the inherited method, unlike the parent class, which by definition has no behavior associated with the abstract method.

-Any class that has at least one abstract method, must itself be abstract. ***It isn't possible to directly instanciate an abstract class*** because, going back to the example above, it would be unclear what to do if we were to call the abstract method inside the class.
+Any class that has at least one abstract method, must itself be abstract. ***It isn't possible to directly instantiate an abstract class*** because, going back to the example above, it would be unclear what to do if we were to call the abstract method inside the class.

 Legal:
 ```java